TimNilimaa/the_handy_cio/content/posts/running-k8s-on-Intel-NUC-with-Synology-NAS.md

 {{< / highlight >}}
 Make sure it is up and running by waiting for it to be ready
 {{< highlight bash >}}
-microk8s status --wait-ready
+sudo microk8s status --wait-ready
 {{< / highlight >}}
 And then, fix so you don't have to sudo for kubectl
 {{< highlight bash >}}
-sudo usermod -a -G microk8s ubuntu sudo chown -f -R ubuntu ~/.kube
+sudo usermod -a -G microk8s <username> sudo chown -f -R <username> ~/.kube newgrp microk8s
 {{< / highlight >}}
-I also made sure that DNS where enabled
+I also made sure that DNS were enabled
 {{< highlight bash >}}
 microk8s enable dns
 {{< / highlight >}}